Skip to content

 Does Urban Minority Alcoholism & Drug Abuse Outreach Program (UMADAOP) of Dayton accept Medicaid?

 Yes.
 According to SAMHSA data, Urban Minority Alcoholism & Drug Abuse Outreach Program (UMADAOP) of Dayton accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific NY Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific OH Medicaid plan.
 Call (937) 276-2176 to verify your benefits.

 What level of care does Urban Minority Alcoholism & Drug Abuse Outreach Program (UMADAOP) of Dayton offer?